uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
     * What changed when you ran the program?
+      * the black graphics window changed size
 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+      * the color of the graphics window changed
     * What values make it gray?
+      * (.5,.5,.5,1.0)
     * What values make it yellow?
+      * (1.0,1.0,0.0,1.0)
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+      * in the top left corner of the computer screen
 * Change the title.
     * Where is it on the screen?
+      * in the top left of the graphics window

 ## Drawing